muze-nl/jaqt/README.md

-# array-where-select: GraphQL-style Array.select() and Array.where()
+# jaqt: javascript queries and transformations

-array-where-select is a simple map/filter query engine for arrays and objects. e.g:
+jaqt (pronounced 'jacket') is a query engine for arrays and objects, inspired by graphql and sql. e.g:

 ```javascript
 from(dataset).where({name: 'John'}).select({lastName:_})